MLSAKIIT/Registration-Validator-SMS/README.md

 npm run dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+Your app template should now be running on [localhost:3000](http://localhost:3000/)

+> [!WARNING]
+> This command only starts the webapp.
+You will need to configure the other services on AWS to get the full functionality.

 ## API Routing